JMRI/JMRI/scripts/HOWTO-distribution.md

 ```
         ant realclean tests
-        unset JMRI_OPTIONS
+        JMRI_OPTIONS=jmri.skipTestsRequiringSeparateRunning=true
         ant headlesstest
 ```

-and attach jvisualvm to the AllTest class when it appears.
-When that's done, put a screen-shot of the four monitor graphs into the "Create Test Release 4.99.3" Github issue so that historical resource usage info is available.
+and attach jvisualvm to the test class when it appears.
+When that's done, put a screen-shot of the four monitor graphs into the "[Create Test Release 4.99.3](https://github.com/JMRI/JMRI/issues?q=is%3Aissue+is%3Aopen+%22Create+Test+Release+4.99.3%22)" Github issue so that historical resource usage info is available.

 ================================================================================
 ## Put Files Out For Checking